UniDive/2024-UniDive-Chisinau-training-school/README.md

 2. Corpus for **Course 2**
     * If you wish to work on an already existing PARSEME corpus, you will have to **update its tagset**, so as to allow for annotating MWEs of all syntactic types (not only verbal ones)
     * If your corpus is in the `.cupt` format
-      * Log in to FLAT using the /PILOT UNIDIVE 2024/ configuration
+      * Log in to FLAT using the _PILOT UNIDIVE 2024_ configuration
       * Create a new folder, e.g. `UniDive-Training-School`
       * [Upload the file](https://docs.google.com/document/d/1nLoyptr686FIJozdHJH9iJqwB5PgaZSTOlTKkuGeqcI/edit#heading=h.lih6ef6xum5x) your `.cupt` file to this folder
     * If your corpus is already on FLAT